agentc13/hero-realms-lua-scripts/Notes.md

   - [x] Make template for Class Ability (piercing_screech_def)
   - [x] Make template for Class Skill (siphon_life_def)
   - [x] Make template for Market Card (snackforce_carddef)
-- How to guides (these will be posted to YouTube and I will likely have a smaller text version here)
+- How to guides (these will be posted to YouTube and I will likely have a smaller text version here at some point)
-  - [ ] Overview
-  - [ ] Editing Templates
-  - [ ] Game Setup
 - Custom Game setup ideas (not all are necessarily possible or attainable within my skillset, but this is a working list of ideas)
   - [ ] Market card price change effects
   - [ ] Player health buff/debuff each turn